 You may also consider getting a home equity line of credit — often referred to as a HELOC.
 If you’re a homeowner, this is an option in which you use your home as collateral when applying for a loan.
 You’ll want to know the ins and outs of your repayment term, because you might be required to pay back the loan immediately after the draw period or have a set amount of time to pay it back.

-Although it can be difficult to break the paycheck-to-paycheck cycle, you can start setting aside small amounts of money for emergencies.
+But you can break the paycheck-to-paycheck cycle, and the way to get started toward that goal is to begin setting aside small amounts of money for emergencies.

 Even setting aside $10 each paycheck can help.
 You can adopt a “pay-yourself-first” model, where you make sure some of your earnings go into a savings account each payday so you’re not tempted to spend more money on discretionary purchases.